-PostgreSQL cluster and host status monitoring
+PostgreSQL cluster and host state monitoring

 Data on the cluster and host state is available in the management console